White Paper v1.1 · December 2025

 - RTO (Recovery Time Objective): <4 hours for full system restore from backups

 Note: This estimate covers cloud infrastructure only, excluding software licenses.
+Infrastructure costs scale primarily with survey acreage, not palm count.
 See Appendix G for fully-loaded estimate including Pix4D, Mapbox, and higher storage assumptions.

 | Component | Specification | Monthly Cost |